The noisy Werner-Holevo channel and its properties: Introduction

-The structure of this paper is as follows: In section (\ref{notations}), we set up our notations and conventions; in section (\ref{introducingLS}), we define our one-parameter channel, which interpolates between the identity channel and the Landau-Streater channel, and examine its simple structural properties, including its relation with the Werner-Holevo channel, its spectrum, and its complementary channel.
-In section (\ref{DegAndAntiDeg}), we extend this study to the important problem of degradability and anti-degradability.
+After proving this physical realization, we will proceed to investigate many of the other properties of the channel.
+In particular, we will examine the symmetry properties of the channel and the way it affects the most important properties of the channel, namely its various kinds of capacities.
+As a prerequisite to this investigation, we will study the so-called degradability and anti-degradability \cite{devetak_capacity_2005}conditions for the channel.
+Equipped with these tools and exploiting the flag extensions \cite{kianvash1, kianvash2} of the channel, we are able to find exact expressions for the Holevo quantity of the channel, the entanglement assisted capacity of the channel and finally upper and lower bounds for the quantum capacity.
+Finally, We rigorously prove that the channel $\Lambda_x$ is anti-degradable and hence has zero quantum capacity, in the region $\frac{4}{7}\leq x\leq 1.$ \\ The structure of this paper is as follows: In section (\ref{randomu}), we show that the channel $\Lambda_x$ is indeed a random unitary channel and show that random rotations of an input qutrit state distort the qutrit in the way suggested by (\ref{lambdax}).
+In section (\ref{symm}), we study the structural properties of this channel, its spectrum, and its complementary channel.
+In section (\ref{DegAndAntiDeg}), we extend this study to the important problem of degradability and anti-degradability which is an important requirement for the calculation of various capacities of the channel.
 Finally, in section (\ref{Capacities}), we use everything we have learned in previous sections to study various capacities of this channel and provide exact expressions or upper and lower bounds for these capacities.
-We conclude the paper with a summary and outlook.
+Finally in section (\ref{ADD}), we prove that the channel $\Lambda_x$ is anti-degradable and hence has zero quantum capacity, in the region $\frac{4}{7}\leq x\leq 1.$ We conclude the paper with a summary and outlook.